isomerpages/imsilver/_learn-digital-skills/1B-silver-infocomm-junctions.md

     <td class="tg-kftd">65103000, <a href="https://www.rp.edu.sg/service-excellence/contact-us" target="_blank">Contact Page</a></td>
   </tr>
 </table>

-Click [here](/files/SIJ Course Schedule/SIJ Course Schedule-Dec2019_301019.pdf) for the schedule of IT courses offered by the SIJs.

 Eligible Singaporeans and Permanent Residents aged 50 years and above can enjoy subsidise under the National Silver Academy.